Velchanos: Hellenistic period

 In the 4th century BC, during the beginning of the Hellenistic era, Hagia Triada fell under the control of the polis of Phaistos and was reinstated as a place of worship.
 In this period, an aedicula was installed over a Minoan stoa in honor of Zeus Velchanos.
 In the same location, a bull protome was also found, built around the 2nd century BC, which is attributed to the shrine of Velchanos.
 Velchanos appears to have been worshipped in Gortyna as well, as coins depicting him have been found.

 Velchanus' main festival, the Velchania, was likely celebrated in the Cretan poleis of Gortyna, Lyttos, and Knossos.

 Iconography

-Symbols

 Coins from Phaistos depicted Zeus Velchanos with a cock in his lap.
 These coins also depicted him with an oak tree.
 He was also depicted with a bull.
 At other times, Velchanos was depicted as an eagle.

-Influences on other cultures
+Influence

 Given the similarities in naming, it has been suggested that Velchanos was an influence on Vulcan from Roman mythology.
+A neighborhood dedicated to his worship is sometimes credited with the modern name of Chania on Crete.